njulzb/2pioneers-of-the-world/README.md

-# 2pioneers-of-the-world
-preview the software course next term
+lzb and lyb try to preview the software course next term.